tonysm/jekyll.tonysm.com/_posts/2021-02-16-when-objects-are-not-enough.markdown

 One more example I wanted to mention about reification is when you have two entities collaborating on a behavior and the logic doesn't quite fit one or the other.
 Or both of them could be candidates for this behavior.
 Let's say you have a Student and a Course model and you want to keep track of their presence and grade (assuming we only have a single presence `present | absent` and single grade value `0..10`).
 Where do we store this data?

 It should feel like it doesn't belong in the Course, nor in the Student records.
-It *almost* feels like the solution to this problem could be to give up on OOP entirely and a function that you could pass both objects to.
+It *almost* feels like the solution to this problem could be to give up on OOP entirely and use a function that you could pass both objects to.
 If we reify this problem, we could promote the Student/Course *relationship* to an Object called *StudentCourse*.
 That would make the perfect place to store the grade and presence.
 These are examples of reification.

 ## Abstractions as Simplifications